 Weill Cornell Medicine neurosurgeons use stereotactic radiosurgery to pinpoint tumors or other targets, precisely delivering highly focused radiation with little or no effect on normal surrounding tissue.
 Stereotactic radiosurgery has been used with great success for the treatment of brain tumors and other conditions, as an alternative to “open” surgery.
 Neurosurgeons who specialize in stereotactic radiosurgery may perform procedures on a LINear ACcelerator (LINAC), Gamma Knife, or CyberKnife.

 Advances in imaging techniques (including Computerized Tomography [CT], MRI and Positron Emission Tomography [PET] scans) allow our neurosurgeons to view highly detailed photographs while they are operating.

-Weill Cornell Medicine neurosurgeons who specialize in spinal surgery now use advanced lateral-access procedures to approach the spine from the side, rather than through the large muscles of the back.
+Weill Cornell Medicine neurosurgeons who specialize in spinal surgery (who are part of NewYork-Presbyterian Och Spine) now use advanced lateral-access procedures to approach the spine from the side, rather than through the large muscles of the back.
 Lateral-access surgery causes less pain, produces less trauma and allows for faster recovery times.